intel/linux-npu-driver/docs/overview.md

 </details>

 <details>
-<summary>Kernel module functional tests - vpu-kmd-test (from v1.5.0)</summary>
+<summary>Kernel module functional tests - npu-kmd-test (from v1.5.0)</summary>

-Introduced `vpu-kmd-test` in v1.5.0 release that can be used for `intel_vpu` module validation. `vpu-kmd-test` is built together with the driver and can be found in `<build-dir>/bin`
+Introduced `npu-kmd-test` in v1.5.0 release that can be used for `intel_vpu` module validation. `npu-kmd-test` is built together with the driver and can be found in `<build-dir>/bin`

 </details>